 Big-name musicians have long been known for having fan clubs that are designed to offer a little more to the folks who love their music the most.

-For example, The Beatles would famously drop some of their most experimental, unusual audio experiments on Christmas records for fans.
+For example, The Beatles would famously drop some of their most unusual audio experiments on Christmas records for fans.
 Often, though, these fan clubs would be organized not by the musicians themselves, but by those who consider themselves superfans of the artist.

 “In essence, Young is combining old-school patronage and fan clubs with new-school internet monetization and fan subscription services, a la Kim Kardashian,” the website’s Ann-Derrick Gaillot wrote.